 A selection of our work in the field

-Our team of experienced biologists and naturalists conduct research and monitoring of many different avian species.
-We are particularly skilled, but not limited to studies of raptors and landbirds, including species specific surveys for state and federally listed endangered and threatened species.
+Our team of experienced biologists and naturalists conducts research and monitoring of many different avian species.
+We are particularly skilled at, but not limited to, studies of raptors and land birds, including species-specific surveys for state and federally listed endangered and threatened species.

 All of our monitoring projects are developed with an understanding and appreciation of our collaborators’ objectives.

 Our research work has been used to guide development, create public policy, and establish conservation approaches for a multitude of songbird and raptor species.